TomSoderling/TomSoderling.github.io/_posts/2020-06-06-Unit-Test-Code-Snippet.md

 tags: [C#]
 ---

-Thanks to Louis Matos' for organizing this Xamarin Month on the topic of Code Snippets!
-Check out the [twitter hashtag to find more posts](https://twitter.com/hashtag/xamarinmonth) or see the [monthly calendar of all posts here](https://luismts.com/code-snippetss-xamarin-month) from Louis.
+Thanks to Luis Matos' for organizing this Xamarin Month on the topic of Code Snippets!
+Check out the [twitter hashtag to find more posts](https://twitter.com/hashtag/xamarinmonth) or see the [monthly calendar of all posts here](https://luismts.com/code-snippetss-xamarin-month).

 This Xamarin Month was especially interesting to me because I love code snippets!
 They save lots of time by stubbing in repetitive code with just a few keystrokes.
 The snippet I'm posting is one I use almost every day and helps provide a consistent name and outline when writing unit tests.